kesne/jeopardy-bot/README.md

 # JeopardyBot

-A slack bot that lets you play full Jeopardy! games.
+A Slack bot that lets you play full Jeopardy! games.
 Easy to deploy, and highly configurable to your team's style of play.

 ## Deploying on Heroku